luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 ### Outlier Removal

 Initially, outliers were considered for removal using a Z-score threshold of 3.0.
-However, this approach proved unreliable, as multiple extreme values inflated the standard deviation, leaving some outliers undetected.
+However, this approach proved unreliable and not sufficiently robust for our case, as multiple extreme values inflated the standard deviation, leaving some outliers undetected.
 To address this, outliers were identified using the **Interquartile range (IQR) method**:

 $$